Dear Family Member,

 Web site for communication with families.

-education Web site, you've already begun to model for your
+Glencoe career education Web site, you've already begun to

-student the process of inquiry and research.
-We hope that
+model for your student the process of inquiry and research.

-you'll take advantage of the other resources available on
+We hope that you'll take advantage of the other resources

-this Web site.
-Here you'll find a list of Web Links for Families
+available on this Web site.
+Here you'll find a list of Web

-on a variety of subjects that have been specifically chosen
+Links for Families on a variety of subjects that have been

-the Glencoe career education Web site, where you'll find a
+section of the Glencoe career education Web site, where you'll

 that you and your child can explore together.